Hamsa Meaning: The Hand of Fatima Protective Symbol

 Materials: What the Hamsa Is Made Of

-Sterling silver (925) is the modern standard for jewellery amulets.
-92.5% silver and 7.5% copper or other metals for durability.
-It's strong enough for daily wear while maintaining that characteristic silver lustre.
+Sterling silver (925) is the modern standard for hamsa hand pendants and evil eye jewellery.
+92.5% silver and 7.5% copper for durability.
+Strong enough for daily wear while maintaining that characteristic cool lustre that pairs so well with the blue enamel of an evil eye centre.

 Gold and gold plating